Vectorworks/developer-scripting/Function Reference/Functions/GetSprdSortSum.md

 [GetWSColumnOperators | GetWSColumnOperators](GetWSColumnOperators%20| GetWSColumnOperators.md)

 ## Version
-GetSprdSortSum is obsolete as of VectorWorks 9.0, see new [[VS:GetWSColumnOperators | GetWSColumnOperators]].
+GetSprdSortSum is obsolete as of VectorWorks 9.0, see new [GetWSColumnOperators ](GetWSColumnOperators .md).

 Availability: from VectorWorks 8.0